 - Ticagrelor (180 mg loading dose, 90 mg twice daily) for patients at moderate-to-high risk of ischemic events, regardless of initial treatment strategy including those pre-treated with clopidogrel if no contraindication.

 - Clopidogrel (600 mg loading dose, 75 mg daily dose), only when prasugrel or ticagrelor are not available or are contraindicated.

 10. All patients after myocardial revascularization should be advised on lifestyle changes (including smoking cessation, regular physical activity, and a healthy diet).

-Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and VHD, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Nuclear Imaging, Diet
+Clinical Topics: Arrhythmias and Clinical EP, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and VHD, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Angiography, Nuclear Imaging, Diet

 Keywords: Coronary Artery Disease, Myocardial Infarction, Life Style, Life Expectancy, Risk Factors, Thoracic Surgery, Constriction, Pathologic, Angioplasty, Balloon, Coronary, Purinergic P2Y Receptor Antagonists, Coronary Angiography, Heart Valve Diseases, Motor Activity, Diet, Coronary Artery Bypass, Hospitalization, Diabetes Mellitus, Renal Insufficiency, Chronic, Smoking Cessation